hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Cycles the user through all the cells which contain the string given by the user.

+	NOTE: Use single quotes around the string, if you want to search for something containing spaces in them.

 NOTE: In these range operations (rcmds), one can use markers in place of cell addresses, if required.